OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000041.md

 ---
 Enhancement ADMIN1: Blacklisting.

+Update - scrum - 2017-01-17: DW will take a broader look at the Blacklisting requirement; the current process seems to be redundant and fragile.

+---

 Update - scrum - 2016-11-17: GT - Migrated into new v4.0 as part on Kanban 81. v4 - Refactoring to improve modularity.

 ---